elechaudel/figma-tokens-with-style-dictionary/README.md

 For more information, please read this [thread on Github](https://github.com/six7/figma-tokens/issues/691#issuecomment-1144889277) and the [suggested workflow by @jam-awake](https://github.com/six7/figma-tokens/issues/691#issuecomment-1144984836).

 In the end, Token Transformer helps us remove any aliases that would result in errors during the Style Dictionary build.
-Token Transformer prepare a file that only output raw values that Style Dictionary can process.
+Token Transformer prepares a file that only output raw values that Style Dictionary can process.

 ## Tokens Structure